nathangeffen/faststi/docs/_build/html/_sources/inputformats.rst.txt

   and WSW respectively.
 Higher values are user-defined.)
 - age: a positive year age of an agent between 0 and 120.
-- birthday: a signed 32 bit integer (Unless you understand the internal workings of FastSTI very well, we recommend you rather use age)
+- birthday: a signed 32 bit integer (Unless you understand the internal workings of |PROJECT| very well, we recommend you rather use age)
 - infected: unsigned 8 bit integer (0 is uninfected.
 1 and up can correspond to stages of infection.)
 - treated: unsigned 8 bit integer (0 is untreated.
 1 and up can correspond to